Tampa Bay Buccaneers Odds

 - Will Rob Gronkowski score a TD – Yes/No?

 - Total receiving yards for Mike Evans – Over/Under 90.5?

 There are also season-long props available on individual players, such as an over/under on total passing yards for Brady.
-These also fall under the umbrella of futures bets, which are a popular way to bet on the NFL nearly all year round.
+These also fall under the umbrella of futures bets, a popular way to bet on the NFL nearly all year round.
 Top NFL futures options include: